Can I Sue My Landlord for Bed Bugs in the Building?

 Before taking any of these actions, it's best to consult with a local attorney to discuss what remedies are available to tenants in your area.
 Some "self-help" remedies like these are not allowed in all areas, and, if that's the case, you could find yourself owing your landlord additional money.

-Depending on the specifics of your case, you might also have grounds for suing your landlord for breaching the implied warranty of habitability—by allowing the bed bugs to remain, the landlord is not providing a safe and livable home.
+Depending on the specifics of your case, you might also have grounds for suing your landlord.
+The grounds for the lawsuit would be your landlord's breach of the warranty of habitability: By allowing the bed bugs to remain, the landlord is not providing a safe and livable home.

 If your landlord is not responding to your complaints about bed bugs, you might be able to sue your landlord for: